Kesantielu/books/README.md

 - create python venv
 - activate venv
 - `pip install archive-pdf-tools`
+- create hocr files for pages with hocr.sh

 ## grk-pdf.sh
 ## Requirements
 - grk_compress from grokj2k-tools
 ### Description
 The script is a wrapper around the `grk_compress` command from the ` grokj2k-tools` package.
 It generates high quality PDF by default

+## average_dpi.sh
+### Requirements
+- exiftool
+### Description
+The script accepts a directory path and, for each of its subfolders:
+- Searches for `*.jpg` files
+- Extracts the DPI (XResolution tag) from each file using **exiftool**
+- Calculates and displays the average DPI value